rbjaxter/budhud/.github/README.md

 If you would like to install and customize budhud (as well as other huds) quickly and easily, check out the  [TF2HUD Editor](https://github.com/CriticalFlaw/TF2HUD.Editor) created by [CriticalFlaw](https://github.com/CriticalFlaw/) and [Revan](https://github.com/cooolbros).
 You can read more about it [here](https://criticalflaw.ca/TF2HUD.Editor/).

 ## HUD Credits
+Thank you to everyone who has helped with budhud since 2014!
+This is a non-exhaustive list, but I wanted to include as many as I could.

 ### HUD Font
 * Lato, by Łukasz Dziedzic: http://www.lukaszdziedzic.eu/